davidkuda/kafka-event-streaming-data-engineering/README.md

 - Should the subscriber release the data again in a topic instead of storing them in a db?

+What is still missing?

+- Schema and schema validation
+- An in memory connection to db (now disk io required for instantiation)
+- tests
+- Buffer that checks date / timestamp
+- buffer that prevents non org write

 ## The raw src data

 As mentionned above, there are two data sources: User Events and Organization Events.
 Here are two samples: